Combined Authority establishes an air quality task force

-At its meeting on Friday, the Liverpool City Region Combined Authority voted to establish a new Air Quality Task Force.
+At the latest meeting of the Combined Authority, members voted to establish a new Air Quality Task Force.

 Made up of elected representatives from the city region’s six local authorities, as well as representatives from organisations across the city region, the Air Quality Task Force will work to raise awareness of the issue and make recommendations to progress action to tackle poor air quality.

-The work of the task force will also help to deliver Metro Mayor Steve Rotheram’s broader environmental pledge to make the city region the greenest in the UK.
+The work of the task force will also help to deliver Steve Rotheram’s broader environmental pledge to make the city region the greenest in the UK.

-Speaking about the new task force, Steve Rotheram said:
+Speaking about the new task force, Steve Rotheram, Metro Mayor of the Liverpool City Region, said:

 “Poor air quality is a national public health crisis which is shortening the lives of people across our city region, and disproportionately affecting the old and the young, those who are already sick, and our most deprived communities.